nimaltd/ow/README.md

 # Non-Blocking 1-Wire Library for STM32
 ---
-## Please Do not Forget to get STAR,
+## Please Do not Forget to get STAR
 DONATE and support me on social networks.
 Thank you. :sparkling_heart:
 ---